project-chip/connectedhomeip/examples/pigweed-app/nrfconnect/README.md

    You only need to specify the board name on the first build.
    See [Requirements](#requirements) for the names of compatible boards.

+The output `zephyr.hex` file will be available in the `build/zephyr/` directory.

+### Removing build artifacts

+If you're planning to build the example for a different board or make changes to the configuration, remove all build artifacts before building.
-4. Remove all build artifacts by running the following command:
+To do so, use the following command:

     $ rm -r build

-5. Build the example with the release configuration that disables the diagnostic features like logs and command-line interface by running the following command:

-        $ west build -b board-name -- -DOVERLAY_CONFIG=third_party/connectedhomeip/config/nrfconnect/release.conf

-   Remember to replace *board-name* with the name of the Nordic Semiconductor's board you own.

-The output `zephyr.hex` file will be available in the `/build/zephyr/` directory.

 <hr>